freecodingbootcamp/Week-8/Day-1/README.md

 ### Create Github Repo First!

 Make sure you create a Github repo and push your code to it before you continue with deploying to Heroku.
 Remember the steps to creating a Github repo?
 You go on Github.com, login, select create new repo and then follow the steps.
 Make sure NOT to select any of the checkmarks at the bottom of creating a new repo page.
-This way you will the instructions on how to push to Github on the next page.
+This way you will see the instructions on how to push to Github on the next page.

 ### Install Heroku Command Line Tool